 When an employer in the Netherlands wants to hire a non-EU employee, who does not fall within the scope of the intra-company transfer (ICT) program, highly skilled migrant program or EU Blue card program, it may be possible to apply for a GVVA: a combined permit for work and stay.

-When an employer wants to hire an employee from outside the EU who does not fall within the scope of the categories mentioned above, it is theoretically possible to apply for a GVVA.
-The employer must have shown to have tried to recruit staff locally or within the European labor market.
-Only if it could be proven that no suitable candidates within the EU are available, the outcome of the labor market test comes out positive.
+When an employer wants to hire an person from outside the EU, but not for any of the occupations mentioned above, it is theoretically possible to apply for a GVVA.
+For such an application, a labour market test is mandatory.
+The employer must have made an effort to recruit staff locally or within the European labor market first, and then must be able to demonstrate that no suitable candidates are available from within the EU.
+Only then, the labor market test will result in a positive advice.

 Due to the strictness of the labor market test, issuance of a ‘regular’ GVVA permit is rare.
-It is almost impossible to prove that no other staff is present on the Dutch or European market.
-If you wonder if this situation applies to you, we recommend you contact one of our lawyers for advice about other possibilities.
+It is almost impossible to prove that no suitable staff is available on the Dutch or European market.
+The application will be rejected in most cases.

-Depending on the position and circumstances, the following programs can be suitable for your situation:
+Depending on the job description and circumstances, the following programs could be more suitable:

 - Highly skilled migrant program